 A budgetary reserve of $1.05 million will be set aside — more than the $600,000 originally proposed.
-The preliminary millage increase of 0.16 was also raised to 0.22 mills to cover high school renovations.
+The preliminary millage increase of 0.16 was raised to 0.22 mills to cover high school renovations.

 It will mean about $30 more annually for taxpayers, according to RAYAC values.

-West Shore: The district passed its budget June 13, with a decrease in expenditures of about $571,738 to about $124.4 million and an increase in revenue of about $102,2014, compared to March and April projections.
+West Shore: The district passed its budget June 13, with a decrease in expenditures of about $571,738 to about $124.4 million and an increase in revenue of about $102,2014, compared with March and April projections.

 Expenses over revenue brought the deficit down to about $236,058 from an earlier figure of $907,073.

 Millage rates saw slight changes from previous estimates.
-York County millage will increase 2% to 14.6918, compared to the last estimate of 14.7051 — which will be an annual increase of about $366 for the average homeowner.
+York County millage will increase 2% to 14.6918, compared with the last estimate of 14.7051 — which will be an annual increase of about $366 for the average homeowner.